netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    This document does not make any assumption about how groups are defined.
 Such considerations are deployment specific and are out of scope.
-However, and for illustration purposes, Table 1 shows an example of how user-group definitions may be characterized.
+However, and for illustration purposes, {{ug-example}} shows an example of how user-group definitions may be characterized.
 User- groups may share several common criteria.
 That is, user-group criteria are not mutually exclusive.
 For example, the policy